Data Filtering

 Blanks

-If a column contains text such that few cells are blank, and filter is required to select those rows only where blank cells are present, MatchBlanks() function can be used as demonstrated below.
+If a column contains text such that a few cells are blank, and you need to filter rows where blank cells are present, the MatchBlanks() function can be used as demonstrated below.
 Sample files are given below.

 <!DOCTYPE html>